wvpssriraj10/handcricket/sourcecode.md

-# Cricket Game by w.v.p.s.sriraj, dm me in insta for more info!
+# Cricket Game by w.v.p.s.sriraj
 print(""" ~~~~ Computer Cricket Saga ~~~~
 RULES AND REGULATIONS:
 1. You have to select any random number between 1 to 6 (1 and 6 included).